Your Guide to Student Loan Debt

 3. Start With Unsubsidized Loans

 Unsubsidized loans start gathering interest as soon as you borrow them.
-It makes sense, then, to work on paying off these loans first.
+So, it makes sense to pay off these loans first.

 Whether you’re ready to start saving for college for your child, you’re paying for college as you go or you’re paying off your student loan debt, Farm Bureau can help.
-Contact your local Farm Bureau wealth management advisor to get the support you need to get your college savings plan on track.
+Contact your local Farm Bureau wealth management advisor for advice to get your college savings on track.

 Want to learn more?